refractionPOINT/python-limacharlie/README.md

 All these capabilities are also supported directly by the `limacharlie.Sync` object.

+The Sync functionality currently supports D&R rules as well as Outputs.
+The `--no-rules` and `--no-outputs` flags can be used to ignore one or the other in config files and sync.

 To understand better the config format, do a `fetch` from your organization or have a look at the [samples](limacharlie/sample_configs/).
 Notice the use of the `include` statement.
 Using this statement you can combine multiple config files together, making